 The What Not To Do House

 This home was purchased by a First Time Flipper/Investor.
 There were many things done incorrectly by the Investor.
-The 1st and most important thing he did not do was get any permit.
+The 1st thing the investor did was not get any permits.
 As you will tell by the before pictures, many things were not done to code.

 What did Harris Enterprise of Virginia, Inc. do?